Sydney Daily Telegraph controversies: Cairo Takeaway Sydney Undercover "Sting"

 Leaked documents revealed the Telegraph had hatched a premeditated plan to tail a man, who is Jewish, as he went "undercover" to "see what it's like being Jewish" in a string of multicultural Sydney suburbs, covertly filming his interactions via his sunglasses.

-The man is a prominent member of Sydney's Jewish community, appeared to be accompanied by senior Daily Telegraph journalist and a photographer to the Cairo Takeaway, a popular Egyptian restaurant on Enmore Road in Newtown, on Tuesday.
+The man is a prominent member of Sydney's Jewish community, who appeared to be accompanied by senior Daily Telegraph journalist Danielle Gusmaroli and a photographer to the Cairo Takeaway, a popular Egyptian restaurant on Enmore Road in Newtown, on Tuesday.

 This man, wearing a Star of David hat, went into Cairo Cafe in hopes of an anti-semitic interaction.
-Instead he received prompt service for a hibiscus tea, help with the lid when it looked like he was struggling and also interacted with another staff member after exiting the cafe advising they hope he likes his tea.
-A journalist and camera man were waiting in the wings to catch Cairo Cafe out and instead were caught out on their own by trying to frame local businesses as anti-Semitic.
+Instead, he received prompt service for a hibiscus tea, help with the lid when it looked like he was struggling and also interacted with another staff member after exiting the cafe, advising that they hope he likes his tea.
+A journalist and cameraman were waiting in the wings to catch Cairo Cafe out, and instead were caught out on their own by trying to frame local businesses as anti-Semitic.

 News Corp publication the Daily Telegraph says an apparent undercover stunt "could have been better handled" after it led to an altercation in a Sydney cafe.
 No official public apology has been recorded.
-The Daily Telegraph has not released any article to date and is actively disabling comments on their social media, or ignoring comments altogether.
+The Daily Telegraph has not released any article to date and is actively disabling comments on its social media or ignoring comments altogether.